Organ scholar at a college without a director of music

 Organ scholar at a choral foundation

 (Oxford has three choral foundations: Christ Church, Magdalen, and New College.
-Choral foundations maintain a busy schedule with their choirs of boys and men, encompassing daily services, as well as occasional broadcasts, recordings and tours.)
+Choral foundations maintain a busy schedule, encompassing daily services as well as occasional broadcasts, recordings and tours.)

 I came up after a gap year as an organ scholar at a cathedral, and after a few years of playing experience whilst at school.
 In particular, having a gap year made life in a choral foundation easier to adjust to: I’d covered some of the accompaniments before, and had a bit of repertoire to draw on for voluntaries (much more than if I’d come straight from school).
 Plenty of people do manage going straight from school to a choral foundation with success, but for me, it was great to see another group of musicians at work in a different environment, whilst having the time to work on the skills I need here.